Tapio-Measurement-Technologies/tapio-analysis/README.md

 ## Key features

 - **MD Profile**: Accurate and sub-millimeter resolution MD profiles with filtering and statistics display.
 - **MD Spectrum**: Identifies wavelengths and frequencies where variations occur in the sample.
+Includes troubleshooting tools for connecting spectrum peaks to known rotating frequencies of machine elements.
 - **MD Formation**: Long-term variations in formation index, an indicator describing short-term basis weight variation.
 - **CD Profile**: True CD profile from actual CD strips with tools for filtering, mean profile calculation and statistics.
 Accurate data with sub-millimeter resolution.
 - **CD Spectrum**: Quantify and find root cause of periodic CD variations originating from CD controls, actuators etc.